ZacharyBrisbin/DHCP-Server/README.md

 ## 🔎 Overview

 This project simulates deployment of a centralized DHCP server within an enterprise domain environment.
-It demonstrates dynamic IP address management, scope configuration, reservations, exclusions, DHCP options, and structured troubleshooting aligned with CompTIA A+ Core 1 objectives.
+It demonstrates dynamic IP address management, scope configuration, reservations, exclusions, DHCP options, and structured troubleshooting.

 ---